FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 #### Run the daemon

-Once you downloaded the dameon binary, open a new terminal window and go to the path where you placed the daemon and change its the access permissions by doing:
+Once you downloaded the daemon binary, open a new terminal window and go to the path where you placed the daemon and change its access permissions by doing:

 ```bash
 chmod 755 space_binary_file